DataTalksClub/mlops-zoomcamp/02-experiment-tracking/homework.md

 ## Deadline

-The deadline for submitting is 31 May 2022 (Tuesday) 17:00 CET.
+The deadline for submitting is 31 May 2022 (Tuesday) at 17:00 CET.
 After that, the form will be closed.

 ## Solution